-With actual cash value, your insurer will replace your asset and belongings after deducting any depreciation of them.
+With actual cash value, your insurer will replace your asset and belongings after deducting any depreciation they’ve experienced.
 Depreciation refers to “wear and tear” that reduces an item or asset’s value over time.
-Keep in mind that this’ll only cover damages from perils that your policy covers.
+Keep in mind that this only covers damages from the perils your policy covers.

 Unlike replacement cost, actual cash value may not pay you the full amount that you need to repair or replace your items.
 This is because your insurer will factor in any loss of value.

 Homeowners Insurance Endorsements

 Another key part of a homeowners insurance policy is endorsements.
 You may also see insurers call this a policy rider.
 Endorsements are extra coverage that your insurer makes available to you.
 Any damages that occur to your home or belongings may cost more than your coverage limits.
 Endorsements help to protect you from having to pay for any damages that go over your limit.

 There isn’t just a one size fits all endorsement that you can get.
 Insurance companies offer several types of endorsements to fit your needs.
 Common types of endorsements include:

 - Limited home business coverage.
 Offers the same liability protection for your small business as you’d have for your home.

 - Scheduled personal property.
 Extra coverage for expensive items in your possession i.e., jewelry, collectibles, etc.